djacidfx/Earning-Social-Platform-Project/README.md

 - Push Notifications
 - Users can set the monthly subscription price
 - Multiple file uploads in one post and Message Chat
-- Creator can send message to all its subscribers at the same time (Mass Messages)
+- Creator can send message to all their subscribers at the same time (Mass Messages)
 - Bootstrap
 - Implemented GDPR
 - Banner Cookies Policy
 - Strong Customer Authentication (SCA) in stripe for customers with business in Europe.
 - Dashboard with Statistics and balance of your account
-- Storage (Local, Amazon, DigitalOcean, Wasabi, Backblaze B2 and Vultr)
 - Notifications Real-time
 - Online / offline user
 - Google reCAPTCHA